Servando1990/Servando1990.github.io/index.md

-Hello and welcome to my blog!

-A place of my thought regarding my interests

 Machine Learning

+Reasoning

+Musc

-Books reviews
+Books

-Personal thoughts
+Foundations of learning

 Thanks to Jeremy Howard for making this happen
 ![Image of fast.ai logo](images/logo.png)